 I knew that I wanted a special name for my boy.
 A name that felt like ‘us’.
 One that was strong, yet gentle.
 And a name that wouldn’t be too ‘out there’ for him – it’s a hard balance to strike when you know you want to choose something a bit different.

-So…Why Arlo and where did we get his name from.
+So…Why the name Arlo and where did we get his name from.

-There was no exciting eureka moment where we suddenly thought of the name.
+There was no exciting eureka moment where we suddenly thought of the baby name Arlo.
 I can’t actually remember where I first saw the name Arlo, I think it was a baby name website.
 We were vaguely aware of Arlo Guthrie, but perhaps just a few generations too young for it to have any impact on our name choice.

 I really like names ending in ‘o’.
 Phonetically gentle but not too soft to lose all masculine connotation.
 But Sam had vetoed most of those names.
-Arlo was the only one that he paused on.
+Arlo was the only baby name that he paused on.
 I liked that it was not way too unusual.
 It could work.

 The Old English meaning is ‘army hill’ and is also a distant derivative of ‘hare’, ‘rabbit’, and ‘eagle’.
 In Italian it is a variant of ‘Carlos’ and in Spanish it means ‘barberry tree’.